How to create an innovation culture

 The reason employees hesitate to speak up and share their thoughts isn’t out of fear, but rather they don’t have trust in management to listen and take the necessary steps for change.

-By that logic, don’t just sit on the ideas that employees share.
+By that logic, don’t just ignore employees' ideas.
 Whenever possible, keep your people in the loop.
-If their idea results in an innovation, give them credit for the suggestion.
+If their idea results in an innovation, credit them for the suggestion.

 Keep open communication